call us today 706.632.0236

 Advanced engine electronics operating as

+An ECU/EMM failure can not cause excessive oil consumption.
+The most likely causes of excessive oil use are - Oil lift pump failure, restriction (pinching) of the oil return line, oil injector failure.
 Your usage cycle could also be a contributing factor.
 When the engine coolant temperature is below normal temperature, as the engine is accelerated above 2500 RPM, the oiling system delivers multiple injection shots.
 If this operational cycle is continually repeated, excessive oiling could be observed.

+The air cooled ECU does not contain an ignition system.
+It is a separate module.
+If anything, suspect the ignition module.
+Water-cooled ECUs and EMMs have the ignition system incorporated into them.
+It is extremely rare to experience an ignition system failure which will cause detonation damage.
 It is quite simple to test the ignition system if you suspect it caused cylinder damage.
 Attach a timing light to the high tension lead of the damaged cylinder.
 Perform a static ignition test on all cylinders except the damaged one.
 Watch the timing light carefully as you check each cylinder.
 If the light flashes, there is a failure of the ignition system which is causing cross-firing and it must be repaired or replaced.
 If the timing light does not flash, the ECU/EMM is most likely not the cause of cylinder damage.

 Before sending your ECU/EMM in for test and/or repair, particularly when your troubleshooting has not pinpointed a specific failure, we suggest that you give our technical staff a call.
 We will be pleased to assist in making specific tests/measurements which will provide a higher degree of certainty that the ECU/EMM is truly defective.
 If you send your ECU/EMM for testing and no defects are found, you will be charged our standard test price.